bradford-hamilton/Ruby-On-Quails/guides/source/action_view_overview.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

 Action View Overview
 ====================

 After reading this guide, you will know:

-* What Action View is and how to use it with Rails.
+* What Action View is and how to use it with Quails.
 * How best to use templates, partials, and layouts.
 * What helpers are provided by Action View and how to make your own.
 * How to use localized views.